 Featuring a vintage rust finish and classic ball finials, the screens are not only useful for supporting climbing vegetables, but for making a decorative barrier in the garden.

 You will need to cover the frame with inexpensive trellis netting in order to provide enough support for climbing vegetables and fruits.
 Jute is a great choice for channelling the look seen in many classic English garden ideas.

-If you are looking for vegetables garden container ideas to add to your patio or balcony garden ideas, then a planter with built-in trellis is invaluable.
+If you are looking for vegetable garden container ideas to add to your patio or balcony garden ideas, then a planter with a built-in trellis is invaluable.
 Usually made from wood, these planters can be bought off the shelf or custom built, and will need to be lined to preserve the timber.

 Invest in a generous planter size to ensure the roots have enough space.
 'Include companion plants that attract beneficial insects, such as marigolds and daisies,' says Clapp.

 Climbing vegetables are best to grow on a trellis – these are easily identified by those that grow on a vine.

 'Nearly all the good edible climbers need some sort of support to grow up,' says Fowler.
 Here are the best to try:

 - Beans are often the first plant you think of in terms of climbers – runner beans are particularly popular, but also consider other varieties including French and broad beans.
 'Water them well and harvest regularly – the more you pick, the more the plant will produce,' says Clapp.

 - Peas, including mangetout, will also need to be supported – 'otherwise the pods will sit on the ground and get munched,' says Fowler.

 - Tomatoes need supporting when trained as cordons, and are perfect for beginner home growers.
 'All tall varieties need a cane to grow up or a trellis to tie them to,' says Mitchell.
 Remove the suckers – or side shoots – as they grow.